hasindu2008/f5c/_docs/output.md

 f5c call-methylation, eventalign and meth-freq have the same output format as nanopolish and thus I have not put much effort to document those formats.

-## resqiiggle
+## resquiggle

-f5c resquiggle which is under development is explained below.
-Note that as this is under development, the output format is a draft and will change in the future versions.
+f5c resquiggle output is explained below.
+Note that resquiggle is under development, the output format is a draft and may change in the future versions.
 When it is stable, this notice will be removed.

 The default output is an intuitive TSV format with the following columns.